Electronics notes/Various wireless notes

 - can be very small and thin, and therefore almost invisibly embedded in many things.

-- common, because you don't need to care about power at all
+- common, because not having to care about power at all is very convenient

 - active tags